DEALERSOCKET MASTER SERVICES AGREEMENT

 3. CUSTOMER REPRESENTATIONS AND OBLIGATIONS

 3.1 Authorized Users.
+Customer will comply with the user authentication requirements for use of the Products.
+Customer will specify, in writing, one or more individuals who will be authorized by Customer to administer Customer’s access to and use of the Products on behalf of Customer.
 Customer is responsible for monitoring use of and access to the Products by its authorized employees or individual contractors (“Users”) and will only permit Users to access and use the Products in accordance with the terms of the Agreement and the terms of DealerSocket’s End-user License Agreement available at www.dealersocket.com/terms-conditions.
 DealerSocket reserves the right to update the end-user license agreement at any time without prior notice to Customer or Users.
 Each User will be assigned a single-user login credential (“User Credentials”).
-User Credentials may only be used by a single user, must not be shared with any other individual, and, under no circumstances may any User Credentials be created for or provided to a third-party entity that provides other products or services to Customer dependent on, in connection with, or by accessing any Products.
+User Credentials must only be used by a single user, must not be shared with any other individual, and, under no circumstances may any User Credentials be created for or provided to a third-party entity that provides other products or services to Customer dependent on, in connection with, or by accessing any Products.
 DealerSocket has no obligation to verify the identity of any person who gains access to the Products by means of User Credentials, and DealerSocket may rely on the instructions and actions of Users as being those authorized by Customer.
-Customer must immediately take all necessary steps, including providing notice to DealerSocket, to affect the termination of User Credentials for any User if there is any compromise in the security of User Credentials or if unauthorized use is suspected or has occurred.
+In the event of suspicious activity, DealerSocket may, but is not required to, suspend Authorized User accounts until Customer verifies the authorized User.
+Customer must immediately take all necessary steps, including providing notice to DealerSocket, to effect the termination of User Credentials for any User that no longer requires access or has had User Credentials compromised.

 3.2 Cooperation.
 Customer must provide DealerSocket with good faith cooperation and access to such information, facilities, personnel and equipment as reasonably may be required by DealerSocket from time to time in order to provide the Products, including, but not limited to, providing security access, information, and software interfaces to Customer’s applications, and Customer personnel.
 Customer acknowledges and agrees that DealerSocket’s performance is dependent upon the timely and effective satisfaction of Customer’s responsibilities hereunder and timely decisions and approvals of Customer in connection with the Products.
 Customer is responsible for ensuring authorization of instructions from its employees to DealerSocket.

-3.5 DealerSocket Hosted DMS .
+3.6 DealerSocket Hosted DMS.
 In the event that Customer subscribes to DealerSocket Hosted DMS Product, Customer is responsible for providing an internet connection that meets the following criteria:

 4. DEALERSOCKET RIGHTS, OBLIGATIONS, AND DISCLAIMERS